 Doa Meade, Southern Nevada Water Authority

-Letter regarding Interstate 11 (I-11) and Intermountain West Corridor Study – Alignments through the Las Vegas Valley and potential impacts to Southern Nevada Water Authority and Las Vegas Valley Water District infrastructure.
+Letter (link no longer available) regarding Interstate 11 (I-11) and Intermountain West Corridor Study – Alignments through the Las Vegas Valley and potential impacts to Southern Nevada Water Authority and Las Vegas Valley Water District infrastructure.

 Interstate 11 route from Las Vegas through Northern Nevada…